acarnagey/Innovation-dev-challenge/README.md

 #### GET - /api/account/{accountId}/documents/

 This will return an accounts document urls, document types, and if the document has shared users.
-Note: You much replace {accountId} with an actual accountId returned by the login response.
+Note: You should replace {accountId} with an actual accountId returned by the login response.

 #### GET - /api/documenttypes/